silviuoprea/checkthat/task3/README.md

 The data will be provided in the format of Id, title, text, rating, domain the description of column are as follows:

-- ID- ID of the news article
+- ID- Unique indetifier of the news article
 - Title- Title of the news article
 - text- Text mentioned inside the news article
 - rating - class of the news article as false, partially false, true, other